Tinea nigra: Diagnosis

 Diagnosis of tinea nigra is made based on microscopic examination of stratum corneum skin scrapings obtained by using a scalpel.
 The scrapings are mixed with potassium hydroxide (KOH).
 The KOH lyses the nonfungal debris.
 The skin scrapings are cultured on Sabouraud's agar at 25°C and allowed to grow for about a week.
 H. werneckii can generally be distinguished due to its two-celled yeast form and the presence of septate hyphae with thick, darkly pigmented walls.

 Treatment

 Treatment consists of topical application of dandruff shampoo, which contains selenium sulfide, over the skin.
-Topical antifungal imidazoles such as ketoconazole, itraconazole, and miconazole may also be used.
-Imidazoles are generally used twice daily for a two-week period.
+Topical antifungal azoles such as ketoconazole, itraconazole, and miconazole may also be used.
+Azoles are generally used twice daily for a two-week period.
 This is the same treatment plan for tinea or pityriasis versicolor.
-Other treatment methods include the use of epidermal tape stripping, Undecylenic acid, and other topical agents such as ciclopirox.
+Other treatment methods include the use of epidermal tape stripping, undecylenic acid, and other topical agents such as ciclopirox.
 Once a tinea nigra infection has been eradicated from the host, it is not likely to reoccur.